...

 5. Campuhan Ridge Walk

 This is by far the most tiring walk in Ubud.
-This is because the Campuhan Ridge Walk contains some height differences, which means you sometimes have to climb small sections.
+This is because the Campuhan Ridge Walk contains some altitude differences, which means you sometimes have to climb small sections.
 In the heat of Bali, this can cause you to sweat a lot.
 Therefore, take plenty of water with you!

 Campuhan Ridge Ubud